 The MC service server may refuse a request for affiliation from an MC service user to an MC service group, in which case the MC service user will be unable to take part in the requested MC service associated with that MC service group, and the MC service client should make the MC service user aware that the MC service user is not affiliated to the MC service group for the requested MC service.
 The MC service server may also de-affiliate an MC service client from an MC service group following a relevant trigger condition.

 MC service group de-affiliation indicates that the MC service user is no longer interested in that MC service group, either at the MC service client, or across all MC service clients depending on MC service group configuration, and therefore is unable to perform any actions that are associated with an affiliated member (e.g. receive media, notifications).
-MC service group de-affiliation can occur due to either an MC service client's explicit request, or implicitly i.e. changed by the MC service server as the result of another action e.g. the MC service user logging off.
-When the MC service user is logged off from the MC service, all affiliations shall be revoked in the MC service server even if no explicit de-affiliation signalling is sent.
+MC service group de-affiliation may occur due to either an MC service client's explicit request, or implicitly i.e. changed by the MC service server as the result of another action e.g. the MC service user logging off.
+When the MC service user is logged off from the MC service, all affiliations may be revoked in the MC service server even if no explicit de-affiliation signalling is sent.

-Editor's note: The interaction of logoff and de-affiliation when moving to off network case is FFS.

-Editor's note: The MC service server may track logoff state independent of affiliation and is FFS.
+NOTE 2: Whether to keep the affiliation or clear the affiliation in the MC system when the MC service user is logged off is implementation specific and is outside the scope of the present document.

-NOTE 2: When the MC service user next performs successful service authorization, re-affiliation occurs in the MC service server without explicit affiliation signalling for all MC service groups that are configured for implicit affiliation after service authorization.
+NOTE 3: When the MC service user next performs successful service authorization, re-affiliation occurs in the MC service server without explicit affiliation signalling for all MC service groups that are configured for implicit affiliation after service authorization.

-NOTE 3: The MC service client may also store MC service groups to which the MC service user was affiliated prior to that user logging off, and may re-affiliate through an explicit affiliation to these groups following the next service authorization.
+NOTE 4: The MC service client may also store MC service groups to which the MC service user was affiliated prior to that user logging off, and may re-affiliate through an explicit affiliation to these groups following the next service authorization.
 Such a function is outside the scope of the present document.